DangerCove/support.dangercove.com/_posts/2018-12-06-why-is-relax-not-working.md

 title: Why is Relax not working?
 categories:
   - Relax
-description: "A known bug might prevent Relax to work right after launch.
-Restarting Relax will fix it."
+description: "Upgrade to version 1.0.2 to fix an issue that could prevent Relax from working properly."
 type: Document
 ---

-A known bug might prevent Relax to work right after launch.

-Restarting Relax will fix it.
-I'm working on a solution.
+Upgrade to version 1.0.2 to fix an issue that could prevent Relax from working properly.